VEckardt/IntegrityExcelTestSession/README.md

 - The custom form should open
 - Start the Import with a click at the [Load] button
 - Then review the outcome

+## Log File
+A log file is written automatically
+Location: %temp%
+File Name: IntegrityExcelTestSession_2018-01-18.log
+This file is valid for a day, then it is written again and gets a new name

 ##  Development environment
 - PTC Integrity LM 10.9 (also 11.0 should be fine)